 Since 2008 I’ve lived in Melbourne Docklands, moving in July 2017 to an apartment looking over Victoria Harbour, formerly Victoria Dock.
 Just my sort of place.

 It wasn’t always like this.
 Where I now live was once a marshy area to the north of a meandering Yarra river, then passable only by the smallest ships.
-The native Aboriginal occupants viewed this as a rich hunting ground, but not the colonists.
+The native Aboriginal occupants viewed this as a rich hunting ground, the blue lake, whilst to settlers it was the West Melbourne swamp.

 After the 1850s Gold Rush it was obvious to all that something must be done to facilitate maritime traffic.
 As often now, good intentions didn’t translate into early action.
 Finally in 1877 the Melbourne Harbor [sic] Trust was formed.
 One of its first actions was to appoint Sir John Coode, the leading harbour engineer of his day, to advise them.
 He came up with a twofold plan: widening and straightening the river, then constructing docks to the immediate west of the city centre and next to the railway.